Impact of the COVID-19 pandemic on television in the United States: Suspension of production

+A new television series adaptation of Douglas Adams' The Hitchhiker's Guide to the Galaxy has most likely been delayed.
+However, a production outlet claimed that the series began production in May 2021.

 Return to production, modifications

 Fremantle initially announced that the fifteenth season of America's Got Talent (NBC), and Season 22 of Family Feud (syndicated), would film without an audience.
 Starting the week of March 10, Fremantle began displaying disclaimers in the end credits for The Price Is Right (CBS) during episodes recorded from late 2019 (season 48) into many 2021 (season 49) episodes, disclosing that producers would arrange substitute prizes for contestants who won trips as prizes for locales impacted by the pandemic.
 When production resumed in October 2020 for season 49, the disclaimer was changed to note that the traditional rule that trips must be taken within one year of the air date was changed to two years, although with further restrictions prizes could change.

 ABC's primetime reboot of Who Wants to Be a Millionaire quickly filmed over eight episodes' worth of material during the weekend of March 14 (they wrapped production one day sooner than scheduled).
-The program was filmed with no studio audience beyond staff present on-set, which resulted in the replacement of its "Ask the Audience" lifeline with "Ask the Host" (a new lifeline that was originally introduced in a recent revival of the British version).
+The program was filmed with no studio audience beyond staff present on-set, which resulted in the replacement of its "Ask the Audience" lifeline with "Ask the Host" (a new lifeline that was originally introduced in the recent revival of the British version).
 The program's new host, Jimmy Kimmel, credited his early career in radio for helping him adapt to the environment.
 The second run of episodes was scheduled for a fall premiere, featuring a mixture of celebrity contestants and frontline workers.